giankbo/eye-movement/README.md

 ## :writing_hand: Features

 :heavy_check_mark: The 'eyes' elements update positions,\
-:heavy_check_mark: The 'eyes' elements follow the mouse position on the screen using mouse events.
+:heavy_check_mark: The 'eyes' elements follow the mouse position on the screen using mouse events,\
+:heavy_check_mark: 'Sheep' illustration with HTML and CSS.

 ## :white_check_mark: Requirements